matthiasn/clojure-system-book/manuscript/Client-Timeseries.md

    :else                            m))  ;round by nearest minute
 ~~~

-Here, we figure out how long the duration of one bar is going to be, depending on the total timespan covered by the tweets loaded.
+Here, we figure out how long the duration of one bar is going to be, depending on the total time span covered by the tweets loaded.
 Next, there's ````empty-ts-map```` function:

 ~~~
 (defn empty-ts-map